Effect of Noncommutative Geometry on Accretion Disks around RGI-Schwarzschild Black Hole: Geodesics in the -deformed RGI-Schwarzschild space-time

-By solving Eq.(\ref{GE-20}), we find that the ISCO radius depends entirely on the running parameter $\hat{\omega}$ but remains unaffected by the $\kappa$-deformation.
-This observation aligns with our previous study \cite{Dilip}, where we also found that non-commutativity does not influence the ISCO radius.
-However, the quantum gravity effect from the renormalization group (RG) does cause a noticeable shift.
-Specifically, solving Eq.(\ref{GE-20}) yields $x_{ISCO} = 5.24$ for the $\kappa$-deformed RGI-Schwarzschild case with $\hat{\omega} = 16/27$, while in the classical Schwarzschild case ($\hat{\omega} = 0$), we obtain classical $x_{ISCO} = 6$ \cite{Hobson}.
-This demonstrates that increasing $\hat{\omega}$ shifts the ISCO radius inward, highlighting the effect of quantum gravity corrections from the running gravitational coupling.
+By solving Eq.(\ref{GE-20}), we find that the ISCO radius depends on the running parameter $\hat{\omega}$ and the $\kappa$-deformation parameter $a$.
+However, the quantum gravity effect from the renormalization group in non-commutative space-time does cause a noticeable shift.
+Specifically, solving Eq.(\ref{GE-20}) yields $x_{ISCO} = 5.24$ for the $\kappa$-deformed RGI-Schwarzschild case with $\hat{\omega} = 0.39$, while in the classical Schwarzschild case ($\hat{\omega} = 0$), we obtain classical $x_{ISCO} = 6$ \cite{Hobson}.
+This demonstrates that increasing running parameter $\hat{\omega}$ in non-commutative space-time shifts the ISCO radius inward, highlighting the effect of quantum gravity corrections from the running gravitational coupling in non-commutative space-time geometry.

 To further understand the effect of non-commutativity and RG-induced corrections on particle motion, we now study the behaviour of specific angular momentum.
 From Eq.(\ref{GE-15}), it is evident that the specific angular momentum of a particle in a circular orbit is influenced by the deformation parameter $a$ and the running parameter $\hat{\omega}$.
 Specific angular momentum is crucial for understanding orbital dynamics, as it determines the angular motion required to sustain a stable circular orbit at a given radius.
 Any deviation in angular momentum directly affects the structure of accretion disks and the particle motion near the black hole.
 Thus, we plotted the specific angular momentum $\bar{h} = \hat{h}/M$ from Eq.(\ref{GE-15}) as shown in the Fig.(\ref{Fig4-angular_momentum}).